 that there is, in fact, no obesity epidemic.
 Often, simple direct

-observation will give a more accurate view than published
+observation will give a more accurate picture than published

-numbers do.
-I am not denying the existence of obese adults, you
+numbers.
+I am not denying the existence of fat people, you

 may see plenty of them over a day's time.
 But I would estimate